troykinsella/concourse-ansible-playbook-resource/README.md

   Mutually exclusive with `vars_file`.
 * `vars_file`: Optional.
 A file containing a JSON object of extra variables to pass to `ansible-playbook`.
 Mutually exclusive with `vars`.
-* `work_dir`: Required.
+* `path`: Required.
 The path to the directory containing playbook sources.
 This typically will point to a resource pulled from source control.

 #### Example